StanaAndrei/mxsimso/README.md

 For the forked approach, please follow these steps:
 1. Click on the submodules links (simso-forked and simso-gui-forked), which will redirect you to the forked repositories.
 2. Make a clone for each repository locally.

 If you want to manually apply the changes made to the original SimSo, follow these steps:
 1. Clone the original SimSo's repositories, using the links from the top of the file.
 2. Download both patches (from the patch directory) and apply them to their specific project by using the `git apply <.patch file>` command.

-Steps to follow in case you want to use this extension with the changes already applied:
-1. Download both projects patched directories (mxsimso-patched and mxsimso-gui-patched)
+If you want to use the extension with the changes already applied, download the projects patched directories (mxsimso-patched and mxsimso-gui-patched).

 ## Instalation
 After having both projects locally, follow these steps in order to be able to use this extension: